DirectoryTree/ImapEngine/readme.md

 #### Fetching Additional Message Data

-By default, ImapEngine search queries only fetches UIDs.
+By default, ImapEngine search queries only fetch message UIDs.

-To fetch additional message data, you have to enable it explicitly.
+To fetch additional message data, you have to enable it explicitly by calling one or more of the methods below on the message query.

 **Message Flags:**